jediller/imagetest/README.txt

 dotest - added because I got tired of looking for way to do same function, in the cpp code.
 Ultimately it fits better with what I am trying to develop

+dotest6 - stopped using player, and opted to use play which I did not build.
+It either came with ubuntu 19 or I installed it later.
+Also means I have to use wav files.
+Also Qt5 is not needed to render the image.
+I solved a multi image problem by switching over to java.
+Seems to work really well so far.

 Good Luck